ec-doris/2023-06-30-ECHO/README.md

-# Presentation iTalk 2023
+# Presentation for DG ECHO

-iTalk lunchtime presentation given by Max De Wilde about the EU Knowledge Graph
+Demo to ECHO given by Anne Thollard & Max De Wilde about Kohesio and the EU Knowledge Graph

 ## To deploy